Soft Tissue Allograft in Knoxville, TN

 Soft Tissue Allograft Procedure

-Before the grafting procedure, Dr. Cain may need to thoroughly clean your teeth and gums to get rid of any plaque or tartar.
-The procedure may be done under local anesthetic, depending on the size of the graft.
+Before the grafting procedure, Dr. Cain may need to thoroughly clean your teeth and gums to eliminate any plaque or tartar.
+The procedure may be done under a local anesthetic, depending on the graft size.

 Dr. Cain uses a highly durable connective tissue graft to ensure the best results for patients.
 During the procedure, Dr. Cain will cut a piece of skin from the roof of your mouth.
-Then, tissue from under the flap is removed and stitched to the gum tissue surrounding the exposed root.
+Then, we remove the tissue under the flap and stitch it to the gum tissue surrounding the exposed root.

 Stitches will be applied to close the area and prevent shifting from occurring.
 Once the graft is stitched, a dressing will be applied to protect the stitches for a few weeks.

-If necessary, Dr. Cain may also prescribe an antibiotic to guard against infection.
-If you are in pain, over the counter pain medication will help put you at ease.
+Dr. Cain may also prescribe an antibiotic to guard against infection if necessary.
+If you are in pain, over-the-counter pain medication will help put you at ease.
 After your procedure, Dr. Cain will schedule a follow-up visit to remove your stitches if they haven’t dissolved on their own and check your gums during the healing process.